jaku/SnapCameraPreservation/README.md

 Now you can run the file from there, and everything should be working as expected.

 If you have issues, make sure you don't have any Adblock or things blocking the patch site and that you are patching the correct version.
 Additionally, make sure that the original Snap Camera application is stopped and not running at all.
-I recommend checking your task manager and searching for "Snap Camera" and closing it there to be sure.
+I recommend checking your task manager, searching for "Snap Camera" and closing it there to be sure.
 If it is running, you will not be able to replace its file with mine.

 I cannot host the EXE due to copyright, but I can patch it if you provide the original exe.